hpn3009/hpn3009.github.io/index.md

 # Hong Nguyen's portfolio

-I am a electrical engineering major at CSUF and I plan on graduating in 2028.
+I am an electrical engineering major at CSUF, and I plan on graduating in 2028.

 ## Favorite CPCS 120L Labs